synchronal/.github/profile/README.md

 - [exceed](https://hexdocs.pm/exceed) - A high-level stream-oriented library for generating Excel files, useful when generating spreadsheets from data sets large enough that they may exceed available memory—or the available memory that one wants to dedicate to building spreadsheets.
+- [hex-publish-action](https://github.com/synchronal/hex-publish-action) - This action publishes an Elixir package
+  to Hex.pm.
 - [html_query](https://hexdocs.pm/html_query) - Helpers for finding and traversing HTML
   in Elixir.
 Typically used in tests for Phoenix/LiveView projects, paired with [pages](https://hexdocs.pm/pages).
 - [markdown_formatter](https://hexdocs.pm/markdown_formatter/readme.html) - An Elixir formatter plugin for